splunk/observability-workshop/docs/victorops/getting_started/test_environment.md

 ### 3.1 SignalFx UI

-Navigate to the SignalFx UI, open [this link](https://app.us1.signalfx.com/#/integrations) in a new tab/window, it will take you straight to the **INTEGRATIONS** tab, where we will find the SignalFx SmartAgent tile on the top row.
+Navigate to the SignalFx UI, open [us1](https://app.us1.signalfx.com/#/integrations) or [eu0](https://app.eu0.signalfx.com/#/integrations) depending on which realm you are using, in a new tab/window.
+This will take you straight to the **INTEGRATIONS** tab, where we will find the SignalFx SmartAgent tile on the top row.

 Click on the SmartAgent tile to open it...